 The Brownfields Law outlines specific criteria by which petroleum sites may be eligible for brownfields grant funding.
-In contrast to eligibility of hazardous substance sites, which is related to the applicant's potential liability under CERCLA, petroleum site eligibility is not related to potential liability under the Resource Conservation and Recovery Act (RCRA), which governs petroleum site liability.
-Instead, Congress set forth specific criteria briefly described as follows: the site must be of "relatively low risk," there can be no viable responsible party, the applicant cannot be potentially liable for cleaning up the site, and the site must not be subject to a RCRA corrective action order.
-If a party is identified as being responsible for the site and that party is financially viable, then the site is not eligible for brownfields grant funds (refer to Appendix 1, Section 1.3.2, for more information).
+In addition to the basic brownfields eligibility criteria, eligibility for petroleum sites is determined by applying the criteria established by Congress: the site must be of "relatively low risk," there can be no viable responsible party, the applicant cannot be potentially liable for cleaning up the site, and the site must not be subject to a RCRA corrective action order.
+If a party is identified as being responsible for the site and that party is financially viable, then the site is not eligible for brownfields grant funds (refer to Appendix 1, Section 1.3.2 for more information).
 Generally, petroleum site eligibility will be determined by EPA or the state, as appropriate.
-Where the state is unable to make the eligibility determination, EPA will make the determination for tribes.
+Where the state is unable to make the eligibility determination, EPA will make the determination.
+EPA will make the determination for tribes.

-III.C.
-Threshold Criteria for Cleanup Grants
+III.C Threshold Criteria for Cleanup Grants

 This section contains the threshold eligibility criteria that ensure applicants are eligible to receive cleanup grants.
-Threshold criteria are pass/fail.
-Threshold criteria include applicant eligibility and site eligibility.
+Threshold criteria are pass/fail and include certain requests for information identified below.
 The information you submit will be used by EPA solely to make site eligibility determinations for Brownfields grants and is not legally binding for other purposes including federal, state, or tribal enforcement actions.
 Only those proposals that pass all the threshold criteria will be evaluated against the ranking criteria in Section V.B of this announcement.